 Your EVP is what your company stands for and what makes your business unique.
 It's the sum of all the reasons that your people are proud and motivated to work there.
 This can be your company's vision, values or distinctive culture.

-Coming up with your EVP isn't easy but here are some tips to get you started.
+developing an employee value proposition isn't easy but here are some tips to get you started.

 Understand how your business is perceived